SAP-samples/btp-dc-samples/docs/jouleagents/11_create_agent.md

-# Create a Joule Agent
+# Create a basic Joule Agent

 Create a Joule agent in Joule Studio by defining expertise and instructions to optimize the Agent's performance.